disoauth/DiscoAuth/README.md

 ## What I'm working on for version 1.0.0

 - [ ] Guaranteed features
-  - [ ] Make requests to each of the links for user, guilds, channels, and application
+  - [ ] Make requests to each of the links for users(with exceptions, if it requires the building of any other class)
     - [ ] Make a working api class (api meaning discord api)
-      - [ ] Make requests to the user api links
+      - [x] Make requests to the user api links
-      - [ ] make requests to the guild api links
-      - [ ] make requests to the channel api links
-      - [ ] make requests to the application api links
-    - [ ] Return the response code
     - [x] return the json as a python dictionary

-- [ ] Potential features:
-  - [ ] Raise errors when you try to use links that don't exist